 The reality is, the sale of the option only limits your opportunity to the upside if the price skyrockets.
 As a result, as long as the stock price doesn’t reach the strike price and the call option gets assigned to you, you won’t have to part with 100 shares.

 Therefore, in theory, if you have a chunk of shares why don’t you practice writing covered calls?

 As you know, practice makes perfect, so the more you run, the better you get.
-Be sure to take our options strategies course.

 As a result, you can learn more about stocks and options.
 The more you know, the more strategies you can use to turn a profit.

 If you need more help, take our options trading course.

 In order to make money, you can “write” or “sell” options on that asset.
 By doing this the buyer of the option gets the right to own your security.
 As a result, they may exercise it on or before the expiration date at a predetermined strike price.
 You sell your right to your security to someone else.
 That person can then exercise the contract.
 As a result, you simply pocket the premium paid, in cash, on the day the option contract is sold.
 What’s more, you get to keep the buyers money; even if they don’t exercise the option.

 Covered calls are a neutral strategy used by investors who feel the stock price won’t dramatically fluctuate for the duration of the call option.
 Typically this strategy is used by investors who intend to hold their stocks over the long run.
 However, a long term investor may want to make money in the short term.
 Essentially a covered call acts as a short-term hedge on your long-term stock position.

 Because they feel the stock won't dramatically go up in price in the short term, they simply write a call option to make money from the option premium.

 If a call contract is assigned then the stock is sold the contracted strike price of the call.
 If a covered call is assigned then the stock that's owned is then sold.